jha92/eutelescope/jobsub/README.md

      Config files are text file consisting of sections (indicated by '[]'):
       * a global section called ```[DEFAULT]```
       * task-specific sections
-     as well as "name: value" or "name=value" entries, where 'name' are arbitrary steering file variables (case-insensitive).
+      * "name: value" or "name=value" entries, where 'name' are arbitrary steering file variables (case-insensitive).

      Some noteworthy features include:
       * comment prefix characters are # and ;